 How does it work and why does every magazine say it is better than other Steering Stabilizers?

-This is the only Steering Stabilizer that has 3 fully adjustable circuits.
+This is the original Steering Stabilizer, brought to you in 1987.
+It has 3 fully adjustable circuits.
 It is the original damper, that can be adjusted on-the-fly, as you ride.
-It is the only stabilizer that has a high speed circuit.
+It is the only stabilizer that has a true high speed circuit.
 It is the only damper that is infinitely adjustable so you can set it to absorb any range or size of energy impact required, and even turn it off in the case you have a flat tire, or the like.
 There are no other stabilizers in this category with so many features and high quality manufacturing standards, so direct comparisons are very difficult.
-Since we have won 17 Baja 1000 races overall and almost every other class in Baja for the last 15 years and over 54 National titles, we believe our damper is in a league of its own.
+Since we have won 21 Baja 1000 races overall and almost every other class in Baja for the last 20 years and over 60 National titles, we believe our damper is in a league of its own.
 This is backed by all the major magazines and the riders who have tried them all.

 What is a High Speed Valve Anyway?